maggielove/graffiti_hunt_app/README.md

 ## Unsolved Problems:
 In order to "check in" to a place with the Foursquare API, I needed an access token for the user logged in to my app.
 Following [these instructions](https://developer.foursquare.com/overview/auth) for "web server applications", I was able to get a code after allowing access to my Foursquare account, but I was not able to convert this code into a token.

 I also wanted to implement image uploads using [filestack](https://www.filestack.com/?fp=1).
-But when I was able to get the filepicker button to load, other functions needed at page load were no longer happenning.
+But when I was able to get the filepicker button to load, other functions needed at page load were no longer happenning, so I'll probably look at using a callback function, for instance.
 (Note: when I was using this on December 16, it was called filepicker--check API Key, code to see if there are changes to be made.)

 I'm having difficulty hiding the "edit" link when an item on the list is not being shown.